Straps for Vintage Wristwatches

 The web site has grown as I have discovered more about the history of these earliest wristwatches, and become fascinated by the stories around their development and manufacture, and the way they were worn and used, and I now have a significant collection of wristwatches, and a few pocket watches, and I have learnt to service and repair my own watches.
 In January 2019 I was made a Fellow of the British Horological Institute (FBHI).
 I am also a member of the Antiquarian Horological Society (AHS) and the American National Association of Watch and Clock Collectors (NAWCC).
-I have researched and written articles about early watches which have been published in the NAWCC Bulletin and the BHI Horological Journal.
+I have researched and written articles about early watches that have been published in the NAWCC Bulletin and the BHI Horological Journal.

 If you explore this web site using the blue navigation bar above you will discover pages that talk about the history and technology of watches including the development of the man's wristwatch, the waterproof watch, Borgel watches and the history of the company of François Borgel, Rolex watches, including my grandparent's Rolex wristwatches and the waterproof Rolex Oyster, pages about hallmarks found in watch cases, the potential dangers of luminous paint, and lots of other information about early watches and their makers.

 Some people seem to feel that anything published on the internet can be copied freely; this is not true.
-Everything belongs to its author or creator and, unless otherwise stated, all the text and images on this website are my copyright.
-This includes images that I have scanned from original sources that are out of copyright, in that case my copyright comes from making the scans, and cleaning and editing the resulting images.
+Everything belongs to its author or creator and, except where noted otherwise, all the text and images on this website are my copyright.

 You are welcome to use quotes from the text or images for non-commercial use (including blogs and private eBay listings) provided that you include proper attribution.
 I have put a lot of time and effort into creating the content on this web site and I would prefer my hard work to be acknowledged; I think that is only fair, don't you?